Beaver Rock, Queensland: Education

 There are no schools in Beaver Rock.
 The nearest government primary school is Granville State School in Granville to the west.
 The nearest government secondary school is Maryborough State High School in Maryborough, also to the west.
+There are also a number of non-government schools in Maryborough and its suburbs.

 Amenities

 There is a boat ramp on Beaver Rock Road on the south bank of the Mary River (25.5014°S 152.8357°E).
 It is managed by the Fraser Coast Regional Council.